chharvey/counterpoint/docs/spec/notation.md

 the algorithm outputs a normal completion structure with a \`value\` of ‹v›.

-However, an algorithm step that reads «*Return:* [type= ‹type›, value= ‹v›].» is to be interpreted as-is, as returning the completion structure itself, not “wrapped” in a normal completion.
+However, an algorithm step that reads «*Return:* [type= ‹type›, value= ‹v›].» is to be interpreted as-is, as returning the completion structure itself, not “wrapped” in a new normal completion.
 Similarly, an algorithm step that reads «*Return:* ‹CS›.», where ‹CS› represents an actual CompletionStructure object (such as the result of an algorithm call), is also to be interpreted as-is, as returning the completion structure itself.